-I recently made several different spice blends including allspice, mulling spices, bread dipping spices, cajun seasoning, and a poultry seasoning blend.
+I recently made several different spice blends including mulling spices, bread dipping spices, Cajun seasoning, and a poultry seasoning blend.
 These are the perfect spice blends to keep in your pantry for sweet, and savory dishes.

 I love having my spice mixes and baking mixes prepared ahead of time, ready for any last minute baking or surprise company.

 On a whim, I can make a dessert or quickly prepare a breakfast of buttered toast with cinnamon and sugar using my homemade pre-mixed spice combinations.
 It might just be one of my favorite time-saving hacks.

 If you love sweet little breakfast treats as much as we do, don’t miss my incredible fried biscuit donuts!
 They could not be easier and they might be the BEST way to use this cinnamon sugar mixture!

 - Ground Cinnamon – Cinnamon is one of the most common spices used in baked goods and breakfast items.
 Buying a quality cinnamon is important so this ingredient has a chance to truly shine.
 Ceylon is a popular cinnamon that tends to be high quality, but anything you have on hand will work.